seaflow-uw/popcycle/README.md

                                     scale=0.95, gates.log=gates.log)
 ```

-Once the parameters are defined for `Synechococcus` and `Prochlorococcus`population, we can use manually gate to cluster all the phytoplankton cells left, namely `Picoeukaryote` population using `manual.classification`.
+Once the parameters are defined for `Synechococcus` and `Prochlorococcus`population, use manual gating to cluster all the phytoplankton cells left (namely `Picoeukaryote` population) using `manual.classification`.
 Don’t worry about overlapping populations inside of your polygon.
 Since this is the last population we are gating, all other gated population will not be included.

 ```r
 gates.log <- add.manual.classification(OPP, “picoeuk”, “fsc_small”, “chl_small”, gates.log)